 And after the military service?

 -I wanted to start a rock band.
 I was listening to Zeppelin and Deep Purple.
-I started to teach my brother how to stretch the strings and so on.
+I started to teach my brother how to bend notes and so on.
 I would do the background for him to solo on top.
 With a bass player and a drummer from our neighborhood – El Palomar – we started to rehearse.
 Five years of rigorous rehearsals, without going out.
 We were very sharp.
 Gossip travels, and people came to see us from the Capital.
 They all came: Grinbank, Oscar López, Jorge Álvarez.
 They presented us with contracts to record and I was totally crazy and told them no: “we don’t have to negotiate with them because music is a gift from God”, and I could not profit from it.
 It was nonsense I had in my head.
 We had a couple of very good concerts with Lito Nebbia, Moris, and others.
 Until the day we played at Luna Park, and the drummer, I don’t know what happened to him, he didn’t play his solo, he finished the concert and said: “I don’t play anymore”.
 He went to Brazil with a circus.

 “All the rockers -except Pappo- wanted to do tango.”